Bionicle: The Legend Reborn: Production

 Unlike the first three films, The Legend Reborn was produced by Threshold Animation Studios and distributed by Universal Studios Home Entertainment, while the original trilogy was produced by Creative Capers Entertainment and distributed by Buena Vista Home Entertainment under the Miramax Home Entertainment label.

 After reading the script the director, Mark Baldo thought of casting Michael Dorn of Star Trek for the voice of Mata Nui.

-Click, Mata Nui's pet beetle, was intended to have a much smaller role the film: As written in the script, after the Mask of Life turns Click into an inanimate shield, he was intended to remain as such for the remainder of the film, presumably acting as a prop rather than a character.
+Click, Mata Nui's pet beetle, was intended to have a much smaller role the film: as written in the script, after the Mask of Life turns Click into an inanimate shield, he was intended to remain as such for the remainder of the film, presumably acting as a prop rather than a character.
 Mark Baldo proposed the idea that Click could turn back into a beetle at will, serving as a companion for Mata Nui.
 Greg Farshtey ultimately approved the idea, on account of finding it cute.

-The film was to be the beginning of a new Bionicle trilogy, and the writers were working on a draft for a sequel, but the Lego company cancelled the toyline and, hence, the movies, forcing the storyline to be concluded via other forms of media.
+The film was to be the beginning of a new Bionicle trilogy, and the writers were working on a draft for a sequel, but The Lego Group cancelled the toyline and, hence, the films, forcing the storyline to be concluded via other forms of media.
+One of these projects, an illustrated blog called "Mata Nui Saga", would bring back Michael Dorn as Mata Nui to narrate it.